(All quotations are from STARS participants)

 8. Be part of a global community of STARS Institutions

 More than 800 institutions on six continents are already using the STARS Reporting Tool to measure their sustainability performance, making STARS the most widely recognized standard for higher education sustainability in the world.

-There are two levels of access to the STARS Reporting Tool, making it easy for any higher education institution to register and get started today.
+There are two levels of access to the STARS Reporting Tool, making it easy for any higher education institution to get started today.